AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 ---

 ## LICENSE
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is distributed under the MIT License.
+For complete details and copyright information, see the [LICENSE](LICENSE) file.

 ---